Top Middle East podcasts that should be on your radar

 Key figures about the state of podcasts in the Middle East

-There has been over 186.8K online mentions of podcasts in the Middle East since Jan 2019
+There have been over 334K online mentions of podcasts in the Middle East since Feb 2019

-The total estimated reach of the online mentions of podcasts in the Middle East this year is 4.7B
+The total estimated reach of the online mentions of podcasts in the Middle East in the past 13 months is 11.3B

 91% of regular podcast listeners in the UAE trust podcasts more than other traditional forms of media